 In the 1940s, however, spoonbills received legal protection from the millinery trade, and since then, populations have slowly recovered.
 Since the ‘70s, South Carolina has recorded small numbers of Roseate Spoonbill sightings, the two largest factors threatening spoonbills have been diminished.

 However, one still remains: as coastal areas are converted into homes or agriculture, habitat loss occurs.
-It is this development of ecosystems that were once home to spoonbills that could be driving the population to new areas like Seabrook Island.
+It is this development of ecosystems that were once home to spoonbills that could be driving the population to new areas like Seabrook Island, SC.

 Image Credits: Bob Mercer, Seabrook Island Birders

 The Roseate Spoonbill Population on Seabrook Island

 Roseate Spoonbill sightings on Seabrook Island have grown in frequency ever since they began in 2014, with the most recent occurring on July 11th on Creek Watch Trace near the fire station.
 Our Seabrook Island Birder Group has spotted immature birds (under the age of 3) in key locations all over our island, from Marsh Haven and Marshgate Drive by Cap’n Sams’ Creek, along the coast to the North Beach Lagoon, around to Camp St. Christopher near South Beach, and even slightly inland to Jenkins Point—around the bend from Bohicket Marina.

 Summer is the best time to look for Roseate Spoonbills, although they have previously been sighted in the spring and fall seasons, too.
 The Birder Group recommends going over to Jenkins Road pond, one of the best locations for spotting Roseate Spoonbills, right before or after high tide.
 Put on a hat and sunscreen before you head out, and be sure to bring binoculars, a camera, and water.
 And, most importantly, please remember to follow the birding guidelines below!